UK Stocks-Factors to watch on Sept. 6

 * VODAFONE - The company is ready to direct a large part of its "Project Spring" investment spend on Italy, Chief Executive Vittorio Colao said in an interview on Friday.

-* BAE SYSTEMS - BAE said on Thursday U.S. budget cuts were forcing it to close a small facility in Lemont Furnace, Pennsylvania, that has been upgrading and overhauling Bradley fighting vehicles and other ground vehicles for nearly 20 years.
+* BAE SYSTEMS - The company said on Thursday U.S. budget cuts were forcing it to close a small facility in Lemont Furnace, Pennsylvania, that has been upgrading and overhauling Bradley fighting vehicles and other ground vehicles for nearly 20 years.

-* MAN GROUP : Daily Mail and The Times cite speculation of a potential takeover, with talk that Julius Baer had approached Pierre Lagrange to sell his 3.56 percent stake.
-Baer's strategy has recently focused on private banking rather than hedge funds.

 * Brent crude held above $115 a barrel, set for a second weekly rise and supported by concerns that a potential U.S. military strike on Syria may spread unrest in the Middle East and disrupt supply.